tinglesoftware/dotnet-aspnetcore/src/Tingle.AspNetCore.Authorization/README.md

 }
 ```

-Details of the implementation of `my_auth_scheme` authentication scheme have been omitted here since it is beyod the scope of this discussion.
+Details of the implementation of `my_auth_scheme` authentication scheme have been omitted here since it is beyond the scope of this discussion.
 More details on how to handle authentication in ASP.NET Core can be found [here](https://docs.microsoft.com/en-us/aspnet/core/security/authentication/?view=aspnetcore-7.0).

 The above code section defines `my_auth_policy` authorization policy which ensures the user who has been authenticated via the `my_auth_scheme` has access to the resource they're trying to gain access to.
 Using `RequireApprovedNetworks` extension method on the `AuthorizationPolicyBuilder` we can then add a comma separated list of IP networks that are approved to access the resource from.

 We also have added a call to the `services.AddHttpContextAccessor()` extension method in order to allow us to gain access to the `HttpContext` which contains the details of the IP address that the request is originating from.

 Finally, we have a call to the `services.AddApprovedNetworksHandler()` which adds an instance of the `ApprovedIPNetworkHandler`.
-This authorization handler then makes a decision if authorization is allowed by checking if the request ip is among the whitelist provided in the authorization policy.
+This authorization handler then makes a decision if authorization is allowed by checking if the request IP is among the networks provided in the authorization policy.

 Now, we can use this functionality to authorize access to a controller as shown below: